NicLandajo/Crate/README.md

 # Crate Services

 Love Crate but short on time?
-Let us manage and customize your library setup.
+Let us organize and maintain your libraries for you.

+We can set up your folder structures, curate your asset collections, configure thumbnails, manage templates, and keep everything running smoothly — so your library stays clean, searchable, and ready when your team needs it.

+We can also help you build your library ahead of time — sourcing, creating, and preparing assets so that when a new show arrives, your team has what they need from day one instead of scrambling mid-production.

-If your studio needs Crate to do something highly specific, we are available for dedicated support, custom module development, and library management.
+If your studio needs something more specific — custom workflows, tailored configurations, or dedicated support — we're available for that too.

-From coding bespoke pipeline tools and custom search behaviors to organizing, migrating, and building out massive, tidy asset libraries from scratch, we can help you maximize Crate’s potential.
+Let us handle the organization and upkeep so you can focus entirely on creative work.

+---

 Let us handle the maintenance and workflow customization in Crate so you can focus entirely on creative work.